Medical assistance in dying is now legal in Canada for eligible patients.

 - I can tell everyone what I want right up until the time I am assisted to die.

-If you have checked off all the boxes and want to find out more, talk to your doctor or nurse practitioner.
+If all of the above apply and you want to find out more, talk to your doctor or nurse practitioner.

 If your doctor or nurse practitioner does not personally agree with assisted dying, they do not have to help you.
 However, they must give your request to another doctor or nurse practitioner who can help you.